kengibson1111/go-uml-statemachine/README.md

 ### Public API Examples (examples/)

-These examples use the public `statemachine` package and demonstrate how external users would interact with the module. **These are the recommended examples for learning how to use the module.**
+These examples use the public `diagram` package and demonstrate how external users would interact with the module. **These are the recommended examples for learning how to use the module.**

 ### Internal Examples (internal/examples/)